 Welcome to YTF Community, a place to safely share in the challenges and joys of feeding our families.
+And make all of it easier!

-And also: I think we need to remember that if making a kids lunch feels too hard in anyway, you can just opt out of it—any of it.
-You do not need to use cookie cutters to turn carrots into flowers or making sandwiches look like bear faces if you don’t want to.
-You can use the same lunchbox year after year if it’s working for you.
-You can choose to remind yourself that content you see online was, in fact, made to be shared on the internet and there were likely choices made to make the content look more visually interesting.
-It’s quite possible that the social media lunch you are judging the ones you’re making at home was never even served to a child.
+You do not need to use cookie cutters to turn carrots into flowers or make sandwiches look like bear faces if you don’t want to.
+You can use the same lunch box year after year if it’s working for you.
+You can choose to remind yourself that the social media lunch you are judging against the ones you’re making at home was never even served to a child.

 You can pack mostly the same foods each day to ensure the kids have enough food they can easily eat—because that is actually the thing that matters most.